agb32/cosmadoc/docs/source/hardwarelab.md

 The [BlueField DPU cluster](bluefield.md), [DINE](dine.md), is equipped with 24 nodes, each containing a NVIDIA BlueField-2 Data Processing Unit, with HDR200 InfiniBand connectivity.
 To use this facility, submit jobs to the bluefield1 Slurm partition.
 It was previously equipped with BlueField1 and Rockport network cards.

 The [DINE2](dine.md) cluster is an 8-node cluster equipped with a CerIO composability fabric, allowing GPUs to be added to servers upon demand.
+To use the DINE2 cluster as a Hardware Lab user, apply to join the do015 project.

 ## GPU compute